FMSoftCN/hybridos/device-side/README.md

 5) Modify the building options

 Modify the configuration file `build/hbd/jhbuild.modules` to change the building options.
+After modified, run `build/Scripts/build` to build the system under new options.

 Note that the building script uses JHBuild.